-Civil Engineer Corps (5100)
+Civil Engineer Corps (5105):

+- 1. Expeditionary Warfare

-- 1. Shore Installation Leadership - 2.
-Expeditionary Warfare - 3.
-Acquisition Corps - 4.
-Joint Experience - 5.
-Financial Resource Management (FM) - d.
+- 2. Shore Installation Leadership

+- 3. Acquisition Corps

+- 4. Joint Experience

+- 5. Financial Resource Management (FM)

+- d.
 Additional Considerations.
-The following are additional considerations in determining the best qualified officers: - (1) Competence.
+The following are additional considerations in determining the best qualified officers:

+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - (1) Competence.
 In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes: - (a) Commitment to Operational Excellence.
 Because Mission One for every officer is the operational readiness of our Navy, the best qualified officers will demonstrate an unrelenting commitment to operational excellence.
 This commitment will be evidenced by mastery of the skills critical to naval warfare.
 The Navy values service and superior performance on operational fleet and subordinate command staffs. - (b) Continual Performance Improvement.
 This attribute includes the ability to self-assess and self-correct, using a "Get Real, Get Better" mindset every day.
 It also includes the ability to develop a culture of learning in the teams they are called to lead, embracing meaningful feedback as an opportunity to get better. - (c) Education and Professional Development.
 The boards will actively seek those officers whose records reflect operational excellence and increasing education, and exposure to strategic concepts.
-Strategic competition demands leaders who possess the ability to outfight and outthink the adversary. - i.
-In line with the Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and

-Joint Professional Military Education (JPME).
+Strategic competition demands leaders who possess the ability to outfight and outthink the adversary. - 1.
+In line with the Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and Joint Professional Military Education (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
 That board selection process ensures that URL officers with superior performance records are afforded the opportunity for in-residence graduate education.
 Cultivation of our best and brightest officers through in-residence learning enhances critical thinking skills with a direct correlation to enhanced warfighting expertise.
 Beginning with officers in year group 2015, in-residence graduate education will be required prior to assuming major command.
 In determining officers who are best and fully qualified for promotion, the boards should give favorable consideration to officers who have obtained relevant graduate degrees while in-residence.
 Degrees earned through Department of the Navy funded Low-residency Graduate Education Programs (LGEP) fulfill the in-residence graduate education requirement.